26 of the Best Museums In Budapest

 The below-ground levels of the Budapest History Museum contain the Gothic and Renaissance remains of the Buda Castle.
 Photo: Tas Tóbiás

-#12 - Budapest History Museum (location; 10 a.m. to 4 p.m. on weekdays, with extended hours to 6 p.m. on weekends, closed on Monday; HUF 3,800 admission): In 1967, this was the first museum to move into the Buda Castle, decades after the building was decimated in World War II bombings.
-The below-ground levels contain the remains of the original Gothic-Reinassance halls, while the top floor presents Budapest’s history from the Bronze Ages to the present day.
+#12 - Budapest History Museum (location; 10 a.m. to 6 p.m., closed on Monday; HUF 4,500 admission for combined ticket with the St. Stephen's Hall): In 1967, this was the first museum to move into the Buda Castle, decades after the building was decimated in World War II bombings.
+The below-ground levels contain the remains of the Gothic-Reinassance halls of the great humanist king of Hungary, Matthias Corvinus, while the top floors present snippets of Budapest’s history from the beginnings to the present day.
+There's a helpful overview of the castle itself with objects from its main occupants.
+You can also glimpse the restored Saint Stephen's Hall and form an opinion about Revival-style interior design.

 The Zwack Museum in Budapest.
 Photo: Tas Tóbiás